TakHemlata/RawBoost-antispoofing/README.md

 RawBoost: A Raw Data Boosting and Augmentation Method applied to Automatic Speaker Verification Anti-Spoofing
 ===============
-This repository contains our implementation of the paper submitted to ICASSP 2022, "RawBoost: A Raw Data Boosting and Augmentation Method applied to Automatic Speaker Verification Anti-Spoofing".
+This repository contains our implementation of the paper, "RawBoost: A Raw Data Boosting and Augmentation Method applied to Automatic Speaker Verification Anti-Spoofing".
 This work introduce RawBoost, a data boosting and augmentation method for the design of more reliable spoofing detection solutions which operate directly upon raw waveform inputs ([Paper link here](https://arxiv.org/pdf/2111.04433.pdf)).

 ## Installation